andrealufino/ALSystemUtilities/README.md

 So, there are 78 methods to get every kind of information!

 All methods are class methods, so you can use the syntax ```[ALCarrier carrierName]```.
 This make the use of the library very very simple!

+If you want to let me know if you use my library in your applications, you are free to send me an email to andrea.lufino@me.com :)